 Sign up to receive the Suffrage Centennials quarterly newsletter.
-You can also choose to receive weekly posts by signing up on the form on the SuffrageCentennials.com web page.
+You can also choose to benefit from weekly posts from SuffrageCentennials.com by adding your email to the form on the SuffrageCentennials.com web page.

 Subscribe to the quarterly newsletter of Suffrage Centennials